Types of Grills

 Wood pellet grills are popular for providing the best qualities of both charcoal grills and the best gas grills.
-They can be used like convection ovens at a variety of temperatures – from about 160 to 600 degrees Fahrenheit – making them ideal for grilling, smoking, baking, roasting and braising.
+They can be used like convection ovens at a variety of temperatures, from about 160 to 600 degrees Fahrenheit.
+Pellet grills are ideal for grilling, smoking, baking, roasting and braising.

 Pellet grills are electrically powered, but burn hardwood pellets for heat and smoke.
 A hopper dispenses food-safe pellets into the grill as needed to maintain a preset temperature.
-This allows for precise, digital heat control to evenly cook at a consistent temperature like an oven.
+This precise, digital heat control allows the food to be evenly cooked at a consistent temperature, like in an oven.
 Plus, the food takes on the distinct wood-smoked flavor of pellets made from woods such as hickory, mesquite, pecan and apple.

 Some models enable you to adjust the temperature of the grill and monitor your food using your smartphone.
 This feature allows you to tend the fire even when you aren’t right next to the grill.
-This could be from inside your home in cold weather or anytime you can’t be tethered to your grill for low-and-slow cooking.
+You can operate the grill from inside your home on a cold day, for example.

 Charcoal grills and pellet grills can be used for smoking meat and vegetables, but for those who love deep smoky flavor, a dedicated standalone smoker might be the best choice.
 Smokers cook foods at lower temperatures over longer periods of time.
 Think of them as the slow-cooker versions of grills.

 Heat for vertical smokers can be provided by charcoal, electricity or propane.
-Chips, chunks or pellets of aromatic wood of your choice provide rich, authentic flavors.
+Chips, chunks or pellets of aromatic wood often provide rich, authentic flavors.

 Charcoal smokers are more traditional.
 Propane and electric smokers can be more convenient and require less hands-on time and monitoring.
 Some models have electronic push-button controls for temperature and cooking times as well as integrated thermometers to help you achieve falling-off-the-bone tenderness.